 When you need a quick shipping hoist, we recommend ACCO MHS's rapid ship program for wire rope hoists and electric chain hoists.
 Acco's Wright Workrated and Speedway models are some of the hoist guy's favorites for wire rope hoists.
 Quick shipping crane kits are also available.
 Contact us if you need a hoist, crane kit or below the hook device for quick shipment.

 But what if your overhead lifting situation is more complex and you’re crunched for time?

 We recently took a call from a desperate operations manager of a galvanizing plant.
 He had just learned that his order to a major hoist manufacturer was delayed by 8 weeks.
 He desperately needed two hoists with an expedited delivery to keep up production and avoid a shutdown.

 The application was complicated by a several factors.
 It required a 5 ton capacity hoist with thirty feet of lift.
 There was high heat, due to the galvanizing line and a patented track system with 90-degree curves, a 6’ radius, and web mounted conductor bar.
 The manager requested we supply two hoists that could handle these requirements and would reach him in 10 days.

-With nearly five decades in the industry, we reviewed our network of overhead material handling suppliers and located manufacturers with equipment in stock that met all requirements.
+With five decades in the industry, we reviewed our network of overhead material handling suppliers and located manufacturers with equipment in stock that met all requirements.
 We pulled these components together and pushed an engineered fabrication through our crane shop to get the delivery out on time in 10 days.